 In connection with our Collaboration and License Agreement with Egalet to commercialize Oxaydo tablets we will receive a stepped royalty at percentage rates ranging from mid-single digits to double-digits based on Oxaydo net sales during each calendar year over the term of the agreement (excluding net sales resulting from any co-promotion efforts by us).
 We recognize royalty revenue each calendar quarter based on net sales reported to us by Egalet in accordance with the agreement.
-Egalet's first commercial sale of Oxaydo occurred in October 2015 and we have recorded royalties of \$149 thousand and \$5 thousand on net sales for the years 2016 and 2015, respectively. (see Note 4).
+Egalet's first commercial sale of Oxaydo occurred in October 2015 and we have recorded royalties of \$5 thousand on net sales during the fourth quarter 2015 (see Note 3).